Small Farm Big Life

 Tag @smallfarmbiglife on Instagram and hashtag it #smallfarmbiglife

-If you make this Easy Gluten Free Macaroni Salad I would love to hear how it turned out!
-Leave a star rating and a comment below and let me know what you served it with.
+If you make this Gluten Free BLT Pasta Salad, I would love to hear what you think!
+Leave a star rating and a comment below.
+It helps other readers find this recipe and it means so much to me.

 Storage